 The significance of Young Adult Literature will be investigated including theories about developmental, aesthetic, and cultural factors when reviewing texts.
-Note: The term "texts" is used broadly to refer to works in all media.
+Note: The term 'texts'' is used broadly to refer to works in all media.
 Examination, evaluation and identification of texts based upon the biological, socio-cultural, psychological and developmental characteristics of young adults; guidance in the identification of the cultural implications of these materials, emphasizing gender-fair and multicultural resources and the attitudes, interests, problems, and opportunities of young adults in contemporary society.

-• EDUC-333 Literacy as Agency: Politics, Pedagogies, & Possibilities of Literacy in the 21st Century
+• EDUC-333 Literacy as Agency

 Over the past decade, technological advances have exposed society to immense amounts of information via multiple texts.
-Literacy as Agency: Politics, Pedagogies, and Possibilities of Literacy in the 21st Century is designed to provide a forum where students can investigate the impact technological advances have had on serving literate and illiterate citizens.
+Literacy as Agency is designed to provide a forum where students can investigate the impact technological advances have had on serving literate and illiterate citizens by examining policy, pedagogies, and possibilities.
 Students will be exposed to literacy through a new lens, context-sensitive literacy that is critical for wide-awake civic engagement, for meaningful social action, and for democracy itself.
+Prerequisite: EDUC 115, EDUC 199, or EDUC 201; or permission of instructor.